Timeline of the British Empire

 Treaty of Nanking, 1842

-1842 – Treaty of Nanking concluded the Opium Wars and ceded Hong Kong to the British.
+1842 – Treaty of Nanking concluded the First Opium War and ceded Hong Kong to the British.

 1843 – Maori revolt against British rule in New Zealand.